New York Cosmos (1971–1985): Uniforms and crest

 For the team's initial uniform Cosmos general manager Clive Toye chose the green and yellow of the Brazil national team as part of his strategy to lure Pelé, one of that country's star players, to the United States.
 The club's initial uniform was all green with yellow trim, with the colors reversed on the road uniform.
 Coincidentally, the colors were the same as those of the previous New York NASL team, the New York Generals, which had folded after the 1968 season.

-When Pelé did come on board in 1975, the uniform was changed to all-white in imitation of his club in Brazil, Santos FC.
+When Pelé did come on board in 1975, the uniform was changed to all-white, resembling those of his club in Brazil, Santos FC.
 The green and yellow elements were relegated to the trim.
 The green shirt was concurrently matched with white shorts to become the new away uniform.

+For the post-Pelé era, the Cosmos intended to retire the green color with him and make the team colors navy blue, gold, and white.
+The club explained in its press release that green was being dropped in part because "(i)t had been felt for some time that green uniforms against the playing surface of the field presented visual problems for both the players and for television."
+The NASL determined that the Cosmos hadn't provided the required one year's notice of the color change, so the league forced them to play the 1978 season in white and green.

-Uniforms designed by Ralph Lauren were used from 1979 to the end; the home uniform remained all-white, though with navy and yellow trim replacing the green and white trim of the previous outfit.
-The away uniform became navy shirts and shorts with yellow trim, paired with unusual yellow-and-navy hooped socks, which were later replaced with plain navy blue ones.
+The Cosmos officially unveiled their new color scheme in 1979 with uniforms designed by New York native and fashion designer Ralph Lauren; the home uniform remained all-white, with navy and gold trim replacing the green trim of the previous outfit.
+The new away uniform featured navy shirts and shorts with yellow trim, paired with unusual yellow-and-navy hooped socks, which were later replaced with plain navy blue ones.

+In 1981, the navy was lightened to royal blue, and the Cosmos kept that royal blue/gold/white color scheme through the last four years of the organization's existence.